AI Adoption Insight for Tech Leader: Move Faster or Govern Better?

 Invest in workforce enablement

 Governance rarely succeeds when employees experience it as friction and unmanaged tools feel faster and easier.
-EY recommends investing in “workforce enablement” alongside standardized tools and stronger controls, while the Nordic AI ROI perspective in your source also points to AI fluency and human-centered adoption as traits of stronger performers.
+EY recommends investing in “workforce enablement” alongside standardized tools and stronger controls.
 The goal is not simply to restrict behavior, but to make responsible AI adoption practical in everyday work.

 Achieving AI ROI With Precio Fishbone